 Copper Falls State Park

-There are two camping areas in shaded forested settings and separated from the heavy public use areas to provide a sense of seclusion.
+Copper Falls State Park has two campgrounds with shaded and forested sites, well-separated from the popular public use areas to provide campers a sense of seclusion.

 Reserve a campsite online.

 During winter Copper Falls State Park has six plowed campsites (sites 1-6) available by reservation only.
 All six sites have electric hook-ups.
 A vault toilet is available at the ballfield parking lot and is shared with skiers.
 The campsites are accessible via the North Campground entrance.
 The rest of the campground is closed and serves as a groomed ski trail, so vehicles and pedestrian traffic is prohibited beyond Site #6, except for hikers on the North Country National Scenic Trail.
 All hikers, snowshoers and pets must stay off the groomed ski trails.

 Seasonal Water Systems: At Copper Falls State Park, showers and drinking water are available from Memorial Day weekend to Oct.
 1 depending on the weather.

 The 32-site North Campground is located closer to the main picnic area.
 There are 28 sites with electrical hookups and 4 non-electric sites.
 Site #7 is accessible for people with disabilities; it includes an accessible picnic table and fire ring and is located directly across from the restrooms.
 The campground has two vault toilets and several water fountains.